St Aidan's C of E Academy

 At St Aidan’s Academy we ensure that all pupils, regardless of their specific needs make the best possible progress.

-Types of SEND at the School:
+Types of SEND at the Academy:

 At St Aidan’s Academy, we have experience of supporting children and young people with a wide range of needs.